InitRoot/RouteRunner/README.md

  -d for debug mode which will attempt to use a proxy as well --wordlist to print only a wordlist of the files
  -o for output location in csv format
+--parameters will output the parameters and has some basic functionality to support them.
 ```
 ### Configurable options in code